top of page

 We accept credit cards, debit cards, exact cash, and e-transfer.
 For your convenience, we can keep your credit card number securely on file, so you don’t have to worry about payment after your sessions.

-Some extended benefit plans cover counselling fees with registered therapists, up to a certain amount.
+Many extended benefit plans cover counselling fees with registered therapists, up to a certain amount.
 Check your eligibility with your employer.
 We’re happy to help you navigate the jargon.
+If you are covered, you will need to submit your receipt to your benefits provider as we do not direct bill.

 We have therapists registered with all of these services, though not every therapist is registered with each of them.
 Feel free to contact us and let us know you have coverage, then we’ll connect you with a therapist who is covered.